-In October 2017, the Supreme Court will hear a set of consolidated cases challenging the inclusion of class action waivers in arbitration agreements.
+The Supreme Court is currently considering a case challenging the inclusion of class action waivers in arbitration agreements.
 Class action waivers bar employees from participating in class action lawsuits to address widespread violations of workers' rights in a workplace.
-The Court will rule on whether class action waivers are a violation of the National Labor Relations Act; their decision could have wide-reaching implications for workers' rights going forward.
+The Court will rule on whether class action waivers are a violation of the National Labor Relations Act: